ckalgos/FUT-Auto-Buyer/README.md

 * If specified the autobuyer will bid on the card matching the search critieria for the price less than or equal to specified price.

 ### Wait Time
-* The autobuyer will wait from the specified time before making the next search request.
+* The autobuyer will wait for the specified time before making the next search request.
 * Default Value (`7 - 15`).

 ### Min clear count